torik135/react-timer-zustand/README.md

-## TImer with ReactJS
+## Timer with ReactJS

+# STATUS: ON-PROGRESS

 ## TODO
 - change project list into Radio.
-[DONE]
+[REMOVED]
+- use zustand for global state and remove context API.
+[PROGRESS]
-- save active projects (min 1 sec timer) into state and export it into csv files.
+- save active projects (min 1 sec timer) into state.
+[PROGRESS]
+- and export it into csv files.
 - create saveStore to save each item(project, time worked, date) per date.
 > example: